 Professor Bada’s scholarship focuses on the civic, cultural, and political participation of Chicago-based Mexican migrant hometown associations.
 Her research interests range from immigrant access to political and social rights, Black-Latino relations, and transnational communities, to the intersections of migration and rural development through the civic participation of migrant-led organizations in Mexico and the United States.
 She is co-editor of Invisible No More: Mexican Migrant Civic Participation in the U.S. (bilingual edition, 2006) and Context Matters: Latino Immigrant Civic Engagement in Nine U.S. Cities, (bilingual edition, 2010) published by the Woodrow Wilson International Center for Scholars and available at: http://www.wilsoncenter.org/migrantparticipation.
-Her recent articles include “Participatory Planning Across Borders: Mexican Migrant Civic Engagement in Community Development” The Latinamericanist, Special Issue on remittances and development, December, 2011 and “From National to Topophilic Attachments: A Historical Analysis of Continuities and Changes in Chicago’s Mexican Migrant Organizations” forthcoming in Latino Studies.
-She just completed a book manuscript titled Mexican Migrant Hometown Associations in Chicagoacán: From Philanthropy to Transnational Civic Engagement, forthcoming with Rutgers University Press.
+Her recent articles include “Participatory Planning Across Borders: Mexican Migrant Civic Engagement in Community Development” The Latinamericanist 55(4), Special Issue on remittances and development and “From National to Topophilic Attachments: A Historical Analysis of Continuities and Changes in Chicago’s Mexican Migrant Organizations”Latino Studies 11 (1).
+She just completed a book manuscript titled Mexican Migrant Hometown Associations in Chicagoacán: From the Local to Transnational Civic Engagement, forthcoming with Rutgers University Press.